Why would an SEO limit themselves to some keywords, when all keywords are available?

 - Viewer: $15 USD/user/month

-- You can use pretty much any data source imaginable—Tableau integrates with over 250 applications.
+- Can use pretty much any data source imaginable—Tableau integrates with over 250 applications

-- Tableau has an additional platform for cleansing and prepping data before it’s loaded and analyzed.
+- Has an additional platform for cleansing and prepping data before it’s loaded and analyzed

-- Some users criticize its collaboration capabilities.
-The notification functionality is simple, and only an admin, not end-users, can configure scheduled email subscription.
+- Some users criticize its collaboration capabilities: The notification functionality is simple, and only an admin can configure scheduled email subscription.
 Users can use custom Python to create trigger-based notifications, but that practice isn’t baked into Tableau.

-- Tableau can be a fairly expensive tool based on your business and needs.
+- Can be a fairly expensive tool based on your business and needs

-- While Tableau can suit novices with it’s easy to understand interface, to leverage the full capabilities of Tableau, users report a much steeper learning curve that that of other BI tools.
+- To leverage the full capabilities of Tableau, users report a much steeper learning curve that that of other BI tools.

-- Tableau operates with a multitude of different products that all handle a different aspect of the data analytics process.
-Some companies may enjoy the customized experience, but if you’re looking for one tool that gives all users a transferable experience, use a different tool.
+- Operates with a multitude of products that all handle a different aspect of the data analytics process.
+Some companies may enjoy the customized experience — it’s not for you if you’re looking for one tool that gives all users a transferable experience

 The bottom line